As June draws to a close, one of the most exciting days of the Hilton Head calendar draws near—July 4th!

-Whatever you choose to do this July 4th, keep in mind that Hilton Head Island is very busy and that parking and traffic is gridlocked by early afternoon.
+Whatever you choose to do this July 4th, keep in mind that Hilton Head Island is very busy.
+Parking and traffic is gridlocked by early afternoon.
 Find your spot by midday and stay there until the show or travel by bike or foot.
 Also keep in mind the safety of your group; sun protection and hydration are a must!

 This Independence Day, be sure to get outside and enjoy the Lowcountry!

-Written by Kathleen McMenamin, Master Naturalist at H2O Sports, a great place to spark curiosity and inspire learning through adventure in all ages.
-To make reservations for the Alligator and Wildlife Tour, please call (877) 290-4386.
+H2O Sports is a great place to spark curiosity and inspire learning through adventure in all ages.
+To make reservations for the Alligator and Wildlife Tour, please call 877-290-4386.